mergeweb/best_practices/README.md

 ## Other Notes

+### Adding a new article:

+Articles live in the `_posts` directory.
+Just copy one of those files, rename it and you are on your way (markdown formatting).

+You don't need to install Jekyll in order to write an article.
+Just write an article in Markdown, commit it, and deploy it and it will show up on the live site.
+If you want to do dev, change css, etc, then you will want to install Jekyll.

+### Theme
 Based on the Hyde theme.
 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.

 ## Todos